lexemlang/angmar/ROADMAP.md

 - E2E tests
   - Make a DSL to check the results.
 - Allow to create an analyzer from a group of parsers.
-- Execute the garbage collector by an threshold that is incremented only if the empty cells are at least the 20% of the total.